How Long Are Alcoholics Anonymous (AA) Meetings?

 - Attendance at closed AA meetings is limited to those who have expressed a desire to stop drinking.
 Meetings are informal and led by a facilitator, providing the opportunity for members to share their story, struggle, experience, and words of encouragement.
 Some meetings are “step” meetings, which will focus on one of the 12 steps for discussion.

-Members may feel more comfortable sharing personal information in a closed meeting, knowing their fellow members have a unique understanding and empathy for each person’s story and a respect for anonymity.
+Members may feel more comfortable sharing personal information in a closed meeting, knowing their fellow members have a unique understanding and empathy for each person’s story and respect for anonymity.

 Open AA Meetings